antarctica/ops-data-store/README.md

 1. update [`dataset-schemas.sql`](resources/data/dataset-schemas.sql) making any relevant changes
 1. create an update file with the statements to change the relevant entities in place (e.g. [1])
 1. copy the update file to each application instance and apply it using the [`db run`](#control-cli-db-commands) command
-1. in QGIS, update the properties for the updated layer/table as needed and save to the QGIS `layer_styles` table.
+1. in QGIS, update the properties for the updated layer/table as needed and save to the QGIS `public.layer_styles` table

-**Note:** QGIS will create a new entry in the `layer_styles` table, with the previous style/entry no longer set as a default.
+**Note:** QGIS will create a new entry in the `public.layer_styles` table, with the previous style/entry no longer set as a default.
 These previous styles can be removed if needed.

 [1] E.g.: